|

 forward as a candidate for the same position, but the ticket was

+not successful.
 Mr. Biddle leads a somewhat retired life at his residence, "The

 Island Home," near Logansport, but has not altogether abandoned